 TripActions APAC Marketing Manager Colby Foss recently moved to Australia from the U.S. and has found bleisure trips are the best way to explore her new home.
 She wrote about her adventures in work and play in Sydney and Melbourne on the TripActions blog.

 TripActions Head of Digital Marketing Jake Meltzer has had incredible experiences in Singapore for work and fun.
 “Singapore is a great place to visit and explore on business.
 The hawker stands (food courts) are legendary for great food at low prices, and many locals are very friendly and will chat.
 Just bring light clothes and water, because it's always, always hot,” recommends Jake.

 Why Tourism Matters

 The United Nation sets aside a specific day as World Tourism Day to address the massive impact that our movement has on the world.
 Tourism continues to grow and diversify, becoming one of the most important sectors in the world.
 Its scale is tremendous.

 International tourist arrivals reached nearly 1.3 billion in 2018, growing from 25 million in 1950.
 Its economic impact measured in tourism revenues grew to $1.260 trillion in 2015 from $2 billion in 1950.
-Tourism accounts for 10% of the world’s GDP and 1 in 10 jobs globally.
-The UN World Tourism Organization expects that tourism will continue to grow at an average of 3% annually until 2030.
+Tourism accounts for 10 % of the world’s GDP and one in ten jobs globally.
+The UN World Tourism Organisation expects that tourism will continue to grow at an average of three % annually until 2030.

-While there are billions of travelers who move around the globe each year, TripActions has its users’ backs with best-in-class technology and 24/7 365 — making each one feel well cared for no matter where their itineraries take them.
-Watch a personalized demo to learn how TripActions makes corporate travel fast and easy today.
+While there are billions of travellers who move around the globe each year, TripActions has its users’ backs with best-in-class technology and 24/7 365 — making each one feel well cared for no matter where their itineraries take them.
+Watch a personalised demo to learn how TripActions makes corporate travel fast and easy today.